About IRIS UAS

 As the Commercial UAS sector matures, the need to conduct BVLOS operations in non-segregated airspace is becoming increasingly acute.
 The IRIS UAS system greatly enhances the situational awareness of UAS operators in BVLOS operations by presenting a single situational awareness display that aggregates and presents a broad array of external and ownship information sources.
 These are information sources that are not normally available or presented to a UAS operator by typical Ground Control Station (GCS) displays.

 By consolidating this information and making it easily accessible to the UAS operator, IRIS UAS helps assist the operator in recognizing flight risks and choosing the safest course of action while the UAS is operating at BVLOS ranges.

-IRIS UAS is a spatial awareness platform that allows UAS pilots to operate safely beyond Visual Line-of-Sight (BVLOS).
-The platform is shown here running on a Windows Surface Pro tablet.
+IRIS UAS is a spatial awareness system that allows UAS pilots to operate safely beyond Visual Line-of-Sight (BVLOS).
+The system is shown here running on a Windows Surface Pro tablet.